stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - The `has_secure_password` method is added to give us an [API](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) to work with the `password_digest` column.
-> - The `has_secure_token :confirmation_token` method is added to give us an [API](https://api.rubyonrails.org/classes/ActiveRecord/SecureToken/ClassMethods.html#method-i-has_secure_token) to work with the `confirmation_token` column.
 > - The `confirm!` method will be called when a user confirms their email address.
 We still need to build this feature.
->   - Note that we call `regenerate_confirmation_token` to ensure their `confirmation_token` is reset so that it cannot be used again.
 > - The `confirmed?` and `unconfirmed?` methods allow us to tell whether a user has confirmed their email address or not.
-> - The `confirmation_token_is_valid?` method tells us if the confirmation token is expired or not.
-This can be controlled by changing the value of the `CONFIRMATION_TOKEN_EXPIRATION_IN_SECONDS` constant.
+> - The `generate_confirmation_token` method creates a [signed_id](https://api.rubyonrails.org/classes/ActiveRecord/SignedId.html#method-i-signed_id) that will be used to securely identify the user.
+For added security, we ensure that this ID will expire in 10 minutes (this can be controlled with the `CONFIRMATION_TOKEN_EXPIRATION` constant) and give it an explicit purpose of `:confirm_email`.
 This will be useful when we build the confirmation mailer.

 ## Step 3: Create Sign Up Pages